Key takeaways

 - Audit trails capture signer actions, timestamps, and document state

-Designed to support both eIDAS and ESIGN Act compliance
+Designed to support both eIDAS and ESIGN Act compliance:

 - Clear consent capture and record retention support ESIGN Act compliance